Skip to main content

 Recent Research into Aortic Disease

-Researchers in the Aortic Disease Program recently published results in the medical journal Circulation.
-This study looked at the genetic relationship in family members with in bicuspid aortic valve and thoracic aortic disease.
+Researchers in our Aortic Disease Program have published results in the medical journal Circulation.
+The study examined the genetic relationship in family members with in bicuspid aortic valve and thoracic aortic disease.

 Schedule a Consultation